Table of Contents

 User Level | Enthusiast/Pro-Level |

-Nikon D500 is preferable for shooting portraits and can also serve as an excellent camera for astrophotography.
+Nikon D500 is preferable for shooting portraits and can also serve as an excellent astrophotography camera.
 It has 20.
-MP CMOS sensor and can shoot 10 frames per second and goes up to 200 frames.
+MP CMOS sensor can shoot 10 frames per second and goes up to 200 frames.
 Also, it is possible to access those images within a second.
 Perform well up to ISO 51200 and can pull up to ISO 164000.

 Furthermore, it has built-in Wi-Fi with Bluetooth and NFC facility.
 It has a tilt sensor screen with responsive and bright sharp features that can be rotated in any position vertically.
 There are positive reviews by many professionals on its stellar performance.
-No pixelation, no noise, or color shift is noticed for low light photography.
-It has two AF modes with a 153- point AF system.
-Similarly, its accurate autofocus is a better choice for different situations, whether it is astrophotography or wild photography.
-It has an optical viewfinder, and it has 4K video resolution.
+No pixelation, noise, or color shift is noticed for low-light photography.
+It has two AF modes with a 153-point AF system.
+Similarly, its accurate autofocus is a better choice for different situations, whether it is astrophotography or wildlife photography.
+It is another best DSLR camera for astrophotography with an optical viewfinder, and it has a 4K video resolution.

 7. Canon EOS 7D Mark II